Andrés Molina Enríquez

-Andrés Molina Enríquez (November 30, 1868, Jilotepec de Abasolo, State of Mexico – 1940) was a Mexican revolutionary intellectual, author of The Great National Problems (1909) which drew on his experiences as a notary and Justice of the Peace in Mexico State.
+Andrés Molina Enríquez (30 November 1868 – 1 August 1940) was a Mexican revolutionary intellectual, author of The Great National Problems (1909) which drew on his experiences as a notary and Justice of the Peace in the State of Mexico.
 He is considered the intellectual father of the land reform movement in modern Mexico embodied in Article 27 of the Constitution of 1917, and for reasserting the principle of national sovereignty with regard to ownership of land and resources on a liberal positivist basis.
-He has been called "the Rousseau of the Mexican Revolution."
+He has been called "the Rousseau of the Mexican Revolution".

+Life

+He was born in Jilotepec, State of Mexico, in 1868.

+He studied in Toluca and at the National School of Jurisprudence in Mexico City.
+He ran for governor of the State of Mexico in 1911.
+He died in Toluca in 1940.

 Influence & work

 Los Grandes Problemas Nacionales

-Molina Enríquez is best known for publishing Los Grandes Problemas Nacionales (The Great National Problems) in 1909, a book highly critical of the Porfirio Díaz government.
+Molina Enríquez is best known for publishing Los Grandes Problemas Nacionales ("The Great National Problems") in 1909, a book highly critical of the Porfirio Díaz government.
 Molina Enríquez characterized the period after 1821 as the era of national disintegration.
 The book highlighted issues of sharp political divisions, recurrent armed conflicts, and periodic foreign interventions.
 Molina Enríquez focused particularly on two aspects, land reform and the rights of the indigenous people and their place in society socially.
-Molina Enríquez was arrested by the government of Francisco León de la Barra on August 25, 1911 for publishing the document, which has later been described as highly influential on the eve of the Mexican Revolution.
-A well-known quote from the book is "la hacienda no es negocio" [the hacienda is not a business]: "By this he meant that the large Mexican landed states of his day (and stretching back to their origins in the era of the Spanish conquest) were for the most part not profit-oriented but 'feudal' enterprises, that rural Mexico was therefore only partially capitalistic, if at all, and that the country was ipso facto only imperfectly modern."
+Molina Enríquez was arrested by the government of Francisco León de la Barra on August 25, 1911, for publishing the document, which has later been described as highly influential on the eve of the Mexican Revolution.
+A well-known quote from the book is la hacienda no es negocio ["the hacienda is not a business"]: "By this he meant that the large Mexican landed states of his day (and stretching back to their origins in the era of the Spanish conquest) were for the most part not profit-oriented but 'feudal' enterprises, that rural Mexico was therefore only partially capitalistic, if at all, and that the country was ipso facto only imperfectly modern."

 Certain prominent personalities within the Mexican liberal tradition such as Melchor Ocampo, Ignacio Ramírez, Ponciano Arriaga, José María del Castillo Velasco, and Isidoro Olvera had always had a "social" element to their liberalism inspired by French radicalism and utopian socialism, and this strand of thought influenced Molina Enríquez and other participants in the Mexican Revolution.